-As we transition into the cold of winter, homeowners and renters can take precautions to protect their family and home from a fire.
-Below are some tips to minimize fire hazards and risks and keep your family, pets, and property safe.
+As we transition into the cold of winter, homeowners and renters alike can take precautions to protect their families from a holiday disaster.
+Below are some tips to minimize fire hazards and keep your family, pets, and property safe.

 Strings of Light Will Easily Ignite

-Whether your lights stayed up year-round or have been packed away for the last 11 months, there’s a chance that there has been some damage to your holiday lights.
-As you are decorating for the holidays, make sure to take an extra few minutes to check for frayed wires and broken plugs.
+Whether your lights have stayed up year-round or have been packed away for the last 11 months, there’s a chance that there has been some damage to your holiday strands.
+Before you begin decorating, make sure to take a few minutes to check for frayed wires and broken plugs.

 Don't overdo it with your outlets

-While it may be convenient to plug all of your holiday lights together, it’s easy to overload your electrical outlet, creating a huge fire hazard.
-Be conscious of how many electrical Christmas decorations you are trying to light up on each fuse.
+While it may be more convenient to plug all of your holiday lights together, it’s easy to overload your electrical outlet.
+Which would create a huge fire hazard!
+Be conscious of how many electrical decorations you are trying to place on each fuse.
 (And if you use an extension cord, be sure to get a surge protector!)

 candles = fire